gasduster99/sppComp/try1/try1_2.md

 parameters than (M5) because, at least in this setting, it is typical to model more than four years of data at once.

-Heirarchical variance parameters are estimated from the data.
-As the above models learn the posteriors of the hierarchical variance parameters, it affects the degree of shrinkage as well as the effective number of parameters held within the respective heirarchies (Gelman, 2014).
+Hierarchical variance parameters are estimated from the data.
+As the above models learn the posteriors of the hierarchical variance parameters, it affects the degree of shrinkage as well as the effective number of parameters held within the respective hierarchies (Gelman, 2014).
 To achieve this, each variance parameter must itself be assigned a prior to be estimated.
-For all of the heirarchical variance parameters included in the above models $v$ is assigned a diffuse $v \sim IG(1,~2\times10^{3})$ prior.
+For all of the hierarchical variance parameters included in the above models $v$ is assigned a diffuse $v \sim IG(1,~2\times10^{3})$ prior.
 <!--and heavy tailed-->